websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **OS Packages**: Installing additional OS packages for the Search service is not supported.

+* **Pod Management Policy**: Elasticsearch nodes in a cluster must connect to each other in order to start successfully.
+For search services with multiple instances, the `podManagementPolicy` value in the service's `LCP.json` file must be set to `parallel` to avoid issues with the service starting up.

 ## Backup Service

 These limitations apply to the [Backup service](../platform-services/backup-service/backup-service-overview.md) in each DXP Cloud environment: